FranklinSamboni/MoviesIOS/README.md

 # Scenarios

 ## Story - Online user
-As an online user, I want the app to automatically load the updated list of the most popular movies, so I will know which are the most interesting movies.
+As an online user, I want the app to automatically load the updated list of the most popular movies, so I will know which are the current popular movies.

 ### Acceptance criteria #1
 - Given a user with internet connectivity